strasse34/pp2/README.md

 ## Credits
 __Content__<br>
 - The codes are original and I did not use any code from other webpages.
 But I learned many things from internet.
-- There is no special content in the page unless the words which I got them from my German Language books.
+- There is no special content in the page unless the words which I got them from my German Language books.<br>
 __Media__<br>
 I have not used any special media in my app.<br>